ark-network/arkdev.info/blog/2024-11-05-unlock-liquidity-before-vtxo-expiration.md

 ### Pros

-- **Reduced signing overhead**: Users sign far fewer transactions when joining a round, thus reducing the amount of data exchanged in the process
+- **Reduced signing overhead**: Users sign far fewer transactions when joining a round, thus reducing the amount of data exchanged in the process.
 - **Efficient Liquidity**: Servers can adopt strategies to group high-value VTXOs, allowing for partial sweeps and better liquidity allocation.
 - **Win-Win**: Users are rewarded by the server for participating in the early unlocking of liquidity